-Although all replacement lenses are made with the same high quality material they have different functionalities depending on preference of vision post-surgery.
+Although all replacement lenses are made with the same high-quality material they have different functionalities depending on the preference of vision post-surgery.
 The health and unique characteristics of the eye also play an important role in which lens options are available.
-Take our IOL self evaluation test to see which lens is right for you.
+Take our IOL self-evaluation test to see which lens is right for you.

 Cataracts and Multifocal IOLs

 Correcting Your Distance Vision / AcrySof® IQ Aspheric IOL

 There are numerous styles of IOLs.
 The doctor will carefully choose an IOL that will meet your visual needs and give the best possible vision.
 Proven to deliver excellent visual performance, the AcrySof® IQ IOL provides improved functional vision in all conditions and dramatically improves clarity, image quality, and contrast sensitivity.